 When considering which dining room chandelier ideas speak to your unique sense of style, imagine the aesthetic you want to evoke in your space.
 If your design goal is to create a more formal setting, traditional dining room chandeliers and crystal chandeliers radiate with classic, tried-and-true elegance.
 For homes with a rustic panache, our collection of farmhouse dining room chandeliers is sure to have the perfect light to evoke quaint, countryside charm.
 If you prefer more contemporary designs, search for our modern-style chandeliers for sleek, minimalist vibes.
 And, to truly customize your space, install your chandeliers on dimmer switches for ultimate dining comfort!

-Once you've pinpointed the style and feel you want to craft for your space, determining what size chandelier fits for your dining room will help you decide on the perfect fixture.
-Chandeliers are statement pieces meant to tie a room together, so when in doubt, err on the larger side.
+Once you've pinpointed the style and feel you want to craft for your space, determining what size chandelier fits your dining room will help you decide on the perfect fixture.
+Dining table chandeliers are statement pieces meant to tie a room together, so when in doubt, err on the larger side.
 However, a few simple rules can help you determine roughly what size chandelier will look best in your room.
-A fixture that is too small can be overwhelmed by a bigger space, but an oversized fixture in a small room will look cramped and mismatched.
-The simplest way to choose a fixture that's just right is to look at your dining table.
-As a general rule, the width of your chandelier should be roughly 12 inches less than the width of your table at its widest point
+A light fixture that is too small can be overwhelmed by a bigger space, but an oversized light fixture in a small dining room will look cramped and mismatched.
+The simplest way to choose a lighting fixture that is perfect for you is to look at your dining table.
+As a general rule, the width of your chandelier should be roughly 12 inches less than the width of your table at its widest point.